The Mind Body Gut Company

 It includes various practices, such as, acupuncture, herbal medicine, massage, dietary therapy, and qigong.

-Features of Chinese Medicine Inspired Programmes
+Features of TCM Inspired Programmes

 Each programme consists of three booklets, three prerecorded zoom sessions with accompanying slides plus bonus extras and Facebook group.